patooz/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 5-rev_string.c - A C a function that reverses a string 6-puts2.c - A C function that prints every other character of a string, starting with the first character, followed by a new line.
-7-puts_half.c - A C function that prints half of a string, followed by a new line
+7-puts_half.c - A C function that prints half of a string, followed by a new line 8-print_array.c - A C function that prints n elements of an array of integers, followed by a new line.
+9-strcpy.c - A C function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.